 If you don’t like eating raw garlic because it is too spicy, but still want the benefits, fermented garlic is a perfect choice.
-After garlic ferments for several month, the spicy taste calms down a lot.
+After garlic ferments for several months, the spicy taste calms down a lot.

-The Power of Salt – How to ferment garlic
+The Power of Salt – How to Ferment Garlic

-That’s right, you might think that garlic sitting around in water for 3 months might get soft, but it doesn’t.
+That’s right, you might think that garlic sitting around in the water for 3 months might get soft, but it doesn’t.
 That is the power of salt!

 - 3 % brine

 - Filtered water

-- Add the garlic to the mason jar until it’s almost full, leaving a 1-2 inch head space.
+- Add the garlic to the mason jar until it’s almost full, leaving a 1-2 inch headspace.

 - Add 1-2 glass weights on top of the garlic.

-- Ferment for 3 months or more, make sure to store away from light in temps between 60 – 70ºF.
+- Mix brine, add your measurement of salt and water into a separate jar and mix until the salt has dissolved.
+Learn how to calculate how much salt to water ratio by using this brine calculator.
+Ferment for 3 months or more, make sure to store away from light in temps between 60 – 70ºF.
 It gets better with age!
 I usually start eating it after 3 months, but the flavors are even better if you ferment it for much longer.

 How to Eat Fermented Garlic:

-In a green salad.
+- In a green salad.
 Enhance the taste of a plain old salad with fermented garlic!

-In a pesto, like my Kale and Basil Pesto!
+- In a pesto, like my Kale and Basil Pesto!

-In a wrap, or on a sandwich.
+- In a wrap, or on a sandwich.
 I love eating garlic this way!

-Garlic Hummus calls for garlic, and fermented garlic will add tons of flavor!
+- Garlic Hummus calls for garlic, and fermented garlic will add tons of flavor!